hashicorp/terraform-provider-tfe/website/docs/r/terraform_version.html.markdown

 terraform import tfe_terraform_version.test 1.1.2
 ```

--> **Note:** You can fetch a Terraform version ID from the URL of an exisiting version in the Terraform Cloud UI.
+-> **Note:** You can fetch a Terraform version ID from the URL of an existing version in the Terraform Cloud UI.
 The ID is in the format `tool-<RANDOM STRING>`